I Feel Sad

 The most essential pieces of information for a person with a major depressive episode are that depression is a common disorder and that effective treatments are available.
 It is important to remember:

-- The rate of recurrence is quite high: half the people who have had one episode of depression will have a recurrence, and the rate increases with the number
+The rate of recurrence is quite high: half the people who have had one episode of depression will have a recurrence, and the rate increases with the number of previous episodes.

 Eat small portions of food that you particularly like.
 Take your time and do not feel under pressure to finish if you are eating with others.
 Drink plenty of fluids.